tamtamchik/tamtamchik.github.io/_posts/2016-12-09-intoduction-to-software-management-recap.markdown

 title: Introduction to Software Product Management Recap
 ---

 _This is my recap after completing [University of Alberta's Introduction to Software Product Management course](https://www.coursera.org/learn/introduction-to-software-product-management).
 If you find this article interesting I strongly recommend you to get this course._

 It takes the sustained work of many people with different skill sets to make great software products.
-A software product manager needs to understand main 3 goals to achieve better software.

-Here they are: **the right product, done right, and managed right.**
+A software product manager needs to understand main 3 goals to achieve better software: **the right product, done right, and managed right.**

 To be more specific: